PetervanLunteren/EcoAssist/README.md

  └── 📄EcoAssist.command
 ```
 EcoAssist will open when you double-click the file above.
 You are free to move this file to a more convenient location.
 If you want EcoAssist in your dock, manually change `EcoAssist.command` to `EcoAssist.app`, then drag and drop it in your dock and change it back to `EcoAssist.command`.
 Not the prettiest solution, but it works...

-## Updating EcoAssist from v1 to v2?
-There are two points early adopters should take into account:
-- Please make sure that the old EcoAssist files are deleted before installing version 2.
-So go ahead and manually delete the old `EcoAssist_files` folder and the `open_EcoAssist.command`.
-Don't worry if you forgot this prior to installing v2, it just means that you have two versions of EcoAssist installed.
-You can also delete it afterwards.
-- Version 2 uses a different model to detect animals which is more accurate and 2.5 times faster.
-This new model uses the full range of confidence values much more than the old one did.
-So don't apply the thresholds you're accustomed to.
-Typical confidence thresholds for the new model are in the 0.15-0.25 range, instead of the old 0.7-0.8 range.

 ## GPU Support
 It is possible to run EcoAssist on your GPU for faster processing (I just never tried it before).
 See [this page](https://github.com/petargyurov/megadetector-gui/blob/master/GPU_SUPPORT.md) for more information.
 You would probably be best off by installing EcoAssist following the steps above and afterwards adjusting the `ecoassistcondaenv` conda environment accordingly.